 - You have filed for bankruptcy and the case is still open or the loan was discharged in bankruptcy,

 - The school failed to pay you an owed refund,

 - The borrower is dead or totally and permanently disabled,

 - The loan is not enforceable, for example because of forgery, or

 - You are eligible for a closed school discharge or false certification discharge.

-If you want the offset to be on hold while you are challenging it, you must file a request for review at the address written in the offset notice by the later of 65 days after the date of the notice or 15 days after you request to see your loan file.
+If you want the offset to be on hold while you are challenging it, you must file a request for review at the address written in the offset notice by the later of 65 days after the date of the notice or 15 days after you request and obtain your loan file.
 It is a good idea to make this request so that you know what is in your file.
 You must make a written request if you want to see the loan file and you must do this within 20 days of the notice.
 You can request a hearing after these deadlines, but the offset will generally not be held up while you are waiting for your hearing.
-The Department accepts requests for hearings on-line.
-(Alert: This link does not appear to work at all times.
-If it is not working, you should contact your loan holder if you need the form to request a hearing).